vgno/ably/README.md

 Purpose:

-1. Make it possible to write an A/B test entirely in HTML or CSS without writing any Javascript.
+1. Make it possible to write an A/B test entirely in HTML or CSS without writing (almost) any Javascript.
 2. Help avoid the flickering effect when showing/hiding/manipulating DOM elements via Javascript after the DOM is ready.

 This is achieved by adding the selected variants as classes to the `body` element.
 This makes the browser able to style page elements early, before the entire DOM is loaded.